nickelpro/vito.nyc/content/posts/min-guide-to-cli/index.md

 You are programming a tool in C++.
-Not a huge tool, not a tool where you care enough about performance to say, use faster data structures than those provided by the standard library, but one where you feel compelled add some useful options.
+Not a huge tool, not a tool where you care enough about performance to say, use faster data structures than those provided by the standard library, but one where you feel compelled to add some useful options.
 After a brief and uninspiring survery of the field you settle on the old standard for implementing program settings, you're going to parse `argv`.